 The program director is the applicant for this award.
-At the time of application, he/she must:
+At the time of application, the program director must:

-- possess a demonstrated track record of providing mentoring to student researchers; - be a full-time faculty member at the level of assistant professor (or equivalent) or above; - provide a detailed description of institutional support that is available to sponsors and students; - list potential sponsors, along with brief details about their background and nature of work; - outline how potential student awardees will be identified and recruited; - provide the procedure that sponsor/student teams will follow to compete for AHA funds granted to the institution; - submit a plan for obtaining annual feedback from current and former trainees to assess the quality and effectiveness of the fellowship experience. - have one of the following designations at time of application: - United States citizen; - Permanent resident; - Pending permanent resident (any resident who has an approved I-765 form and has submitted an I-465 application with the United States Citizenship and Immigration Services). - E-3 specialty occupation worker; - H-1B Visa temporary worker in a specialty occupation.
-Note: You must have an H-1B or equivalent by the award activation date.
-If the H-1B or equivalent is not received by the award activation date, the award must be relinquished; - J-1 Visa exchange visitor.
-Note: You must have an H-1B or equivalent by the award activation date.
-If the H-1B or equivalent is not received by the award activation date, the award must be relinquished; - O-1 Visa temporary worker with extraordinary abilities in the sciences; - TN Visa North American Free Trade Agreement (NAFTA) professional; - o G-4 Visa family member of employee of international organizations. - Program Director must maintain one of the designations listed above throughout duration of the award.
+- possess a demonstrated track record of providing mentoring to student researchers; - be a full-time faculty member at the level of assistant professor (or equivalent) or above; - provide a detailed description of institutional support that is available to sponsors and students;

+- list potential sponsors, along with brief details about their background and nature of work; - outline how potential student awardees will be identified and recruited; - provide the procedure that sponsor/student teams will follow to compete for AHA funds granted to the institution; - submit a plan for obtaining annual feedback from current and former trainees to assess the quality and effectiveness of the fellowship experience.